Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Introduction

-What is new about $\lamrfailunres$ is that the distinction between linear and unrestricted resources is logically motivated and taken further in two ways.
-First, variable occurrences can be linear or as unrestricted, a distinction that extends to substitutions: a linear (resp. unrestricted) occurrence of variable must be substituted by a linear (resp. unrestricted) resource.
-Second, the notion of failure depends on the linear or unrestricted nature of the involved resource(s).
-A linear failure arises when there is a mismatch between required and available (linear) resources; an unrestricted failure arises when a specific (unrestricted) resource is not available.
-The syntax of $\lamrfailunres$ thus allows for linear and unrestricted occurrences of variables; bags comprise two separate zones, linear and unrestricted; and the \emph{failure term} $\fail^{x_1, \cdots, x_n}$ (for linear variables $x_1, \ldots, x_n$).
-Accordingly, the (lazy) reduction semantics includes two different rules for ``fetching'' terms from bags, and for consistently handling the failure term.
-As its predecessors, $\lamrfailunres$ supports non-deterministic computations. \alerthide{reviewer here wants non-deterministic sums instead, I am unsure what you both think would be best here}
+Accordingly, the syntax of $\lamrfailunres$ incorporates linear and unrestricted resources, enabling their consistent separation, within non-collapsing non-determinism.
+The calculus allows for linear and unrestricted occurrences of variables, as just discussed; bags comprise two separate zones, linear and unrestricted; and the \emph{failure term} $\fail^{x_1, \cdots, x_n}$ explicitly mentions the linear variables $x_1, \ldots, x_n$.
+The (lazy) reduction semantics of $\lamrfailunres$ includes two different rules for ``fetching'' terms from bags, and for consistently handling the failure term. \alerthide{reviewer here wants non-deterministic sums instead, I am unsure what you both think would be best here}

-The design of $\lamrfailunres$ defines a controlled view of resources in computations, with explicit failure playing a distinctive role.
-We equip our calculus with non-idempotent intersection types, following the approach in~\cite{DBLP:conf/fscd/PaulusN021} but extending it significantly: in $\lamrfailunres$, intersection types account for more than the multiplicity of the resources in the bag, since the elements of the unrestricted bag can have different types.
-Using intersection types, we define a class of \emph{well-formed} \lamrfailunres expressions, which includes terms that correctly consume resources but also terms that may reduce to $\fail^{x_1, \cdots, x_n}$.
-Well-formed expressions thus subsume the class of well-typed expressions that can be defined in a sub-language of \lamrfailunres without the failure term.
+We equip $\lamrfailunres$ with non-idempotent intersection types, extending the approach in~\cite{DBLP:conf/fscd/PaulusN021}: in $\lamrfailunres$, intersection types account for more than resource multiplicity, since the elements of the unrestricted bag can have different types.
+Using intersection types, we define a class of \emph{well-formed} \lamrfailunres expressions, which includes terms that correctly consume resources but also terms that may reduce to the failure term.
+Well-formed expressions thus subsume the \emph{well-typed} expressions that can be defined in a sub-language of \lamrfailunres without the failure term.